All Products

 image

-In AnalyticDB Supabase, Alibaba Cloud provides native configuration and centralized management for Edge Function secrets.
+In AnalyticDB Supabase, Alibaba Cloud provides native configuration and central management for Edge Function secrets.
 You can securely store sensitive information in the key vault of the function's runtime environment and then retrieve it using Deno.env.get.
-This method prevents you from hard coding sensitive information or exposing it on the client.
+This method avoids hard coding or exposing information on the client.

 Default secrets